You want a brand-new body right now? Your wish will be done—but only at the right time! Let’s learn what the Bible says.

 You have loved ones who have died.
 Right now they are with the Lord in their spirit-souls (or just souls).
 They are not lost, because you know where they are.
 Lost things or missing persons are in an unknown location.

 Right now they are perfectly fulfilled and complete and happy and blessed.
-They are home, but you not yet home.
+They are home, but you are not yet home.
 Don’t pity them or wish they were with you—though that is a natural reaction.
 Instead, you must eventually celebrate their home-going and coronation.
 When it is your turn to die, you will be with them forever.

 This spiritual existence in heaven is called the intermediate state, because it comes between our physical bodies (now) and our resurrected bodies (at the Second Coming).
-In contrast, this post is purposed to look at our resurrected body at the Second Coming.
+In contrast, this post was purposed to look at our resurrected body at the Second Coming.
 Your loved one who has died will descend with Jesus and be reunited with his body, but it will be transformed to become immortal and imperishable.
 When Jesus returns and you are alive down here on earth, your body, as it ascends or is caught up or raptured, will be transformed into a resurrected one, as quick as a twinkling of the eye.
 Now your deceased loved one and you will be together forever, equal and in the same state.